Inspire kids to explore the solar system with these picture books, chapter books & nonfiction books about space!

 Talk about a view!

-We were each brought up a very tall set of circular stairs to peek into a HUGE telescope.
+The astonomers brought us up a very tall set of circular stairs to peek into a HUGE telescope -- the strongest one in a five state area.

 What did we see?